-1. The ~~A~~pplicant or Contractor shall, in accordance with the Standards, and taking into account the Guidelines, undertake an impact assessment, ~~[as described in Regulation 46 (4),]~~ based on the terms of reference ~~[agreed]~~ in the Scoping Report.
+1. The Applicant or Contractor shall, in accordance with the Standards, and taking into account the Guidelines, undertake an impact assessment, [as described in Regulation 46 (4),] based on the terms of reference [agreed] in the Scoping Report.
 This includes assessing:

-- (a) ~~t~~The intensity or severity of the impact [or effect] at the [area being affected]; - (b) ~~t~~The spatial extent of the impact [or effect] relative to the availability of the habitat type affected; - (c) ~~t~~The sensitivity ~~[and]~~ vulnerability of the ecosystem to the impact [or effect, if applicable]; - (d) ~~t~~The ability of an ecosystem to recover from harm, and the rate of such recovery; - (e) ~~t~~The extent to which ecosystem functions may be altered by the impact [or effect]; and - ~~[(e)bis t]The extent to which human remains and [Alt.
-1 objects and sites of an archaeological or historical nature] [Alt.
-2 Underwater Cultural Heritage] [or any venerated sites] may be altered or otherwise affected by the impact.]~~ - ~~[(f) The timing and duration of the impact relative to the period in which a species needs the habitat during one or more of its life history stages affected for its long survival.]~~
+- (a) the intensity or severity of the impact [or effect] at the [area being affected]; - (b) the spatial extent of the impact [or effect] relative to the availability of the habitat type affected; - (c) the sensitivity [and] vulnerability of the ecosystem to the impact [or effect, if applicable]; - (d) the ability of an ecosystem to recover from harm, and the rate of such recovery; - (e) the extent to which ecosystem functions may be altered by the impact [or effect]; and - (e)bis the extent to which human remains and [objects and sites of an archaeological or historical nature] [Underwater Cultural Heritage] or any venerated sites may be altered or otherwise affected by the impact; and - [(e)ter the extent to which cultural [rights or] interests may be affected by the impact.] - [(f) The timing and duration of the impact relative to the period in which a species needs the habitat during one or more of its life history stages affected for its long survival.]

-2. ~~[In]~~ undertaking the impact assessment, the ~~A~~pplicant or Contractor shall complete:
+2. [In] undertaking the impact assessment, the Applicant or Contractor shall complete:

-- (a) ~~a~~An analysis of reasonable alternatives to the planned activity, including the no-action alternative; - (b) ~~a~~An Environmental Risk Assessment, which adds to the preliminary Environmental Risk Assessment required during scoping by regulation 47 bis, paragraph 3, subparagraph (b);
+- (a) an analysis of reasonable alternatives to the planned activity, including the no-action alternative;

+(b) ~~a~~An Environmental Risk Assessment, which adds to the preliminary Environmental Risk Assessment required during scoping by regulation 47 bis, paragraph 3, subparagraph (b);